davidchuyaya/rollbaccine/src/README.md

 ## Benchmarking
-Create an Azure VM with a Ubuntu 24.04 image and at least 8 cores.
-Turn off Secure Boot so we can load kernel modules.

 We will benchmark everything using `fio` against direct writes to RAM.
 We use RAM instead of actual disk becuase storage hardware is "noisy".
 First, create a 4GB ramdisk for testing, as described [here](https://blog.cloudflare.com/speeding-up-linux-disk-encryption).
 We'll use the actual disk for testing [fsync](#fsync).